 Conservation Area Appraisals

-We completed the appraisal of all 9 conservation areas during 2010/ 2011.
+We completed the appraisal of all 9 conservation areas during 2010/ 2011, as well as the proposed Haslingden Conservation Area (which has since been designated).
 The process involved the comprehensive assessment of the historic, architectural and spatial qualities of each area.
 We have adopted the appraisal documents, together with a management plan for each area.
 All the appraisals and maps can be viewed below:

 - Chatterton and Strongstry